 So to stand out you have to be great all around.
 Your online reputation should reflect this via reviews and word of mouth.
 As this is what will help you cut through the noise of all the competition.

-57% of consumers won’t use a business that has fewer than 4 stars (up from 48% in 2017) Bright Local.
+A majority 57% of consumers won’t use a business that has fewer than four stars (up from 48% in 2017) Bright Local.

 Some of your customers might talk negatively about your company and you might not know when that took place, hurting your overall sales.
 Even the smallest mistake can cause catastrophes, things like, not responding to your customers within seconds after they requested a live chat.